tikkikkit21/LinkedInLearning/Misc/Unity2D/README.md

 - Saves memory and resources
 - However, it's more efficient to reuse game objects
     - This is the concept of object pooling

+## Object Pooling
+- See `GameObjectUtil.cs`
+- Creating and destroying objects is wasteful
+- We want to recycle objects through reconfiguration
+- We can use a util script to do this
+    - We create the helper methods as static
+    - That way we can call `Class.Method()` without needing to create an actual instance of the class
+- We then use our util functions instead of the default `GameObject` ones

+### Recycling
+- See `RecycleGameObject.cs`
+- This script is used to indicate whether to recycle an object or not
+- Before we destroy and object, check if it has a recycle script
+    - If so, we shutdown instead of destroy

+### Build Object Pool
+- See `ObjectPool.cs`
+- An <u>object pool</u> manages the objects it creates
+    - Also manage whether objects are active or inactive
+- If we request an object to be created, the pool will first find an inactive object to use
+    - If there aren't any, it'll create a new one
+- This is a dynamic pool
+    - Not all pools dynamically scale
+    - Sometimes you want a pool with fixed number of objects

+### Wire Up Object Pool
+- We use a dictionary to manage our prefabs
+    - We create this as a private static in `GameObjectUtil`
+- We modify the `GameObjectUtil.cs` script to utilize the pool

+### Make Obstacles Recyclable
+- In our `ObjectPool.cs`, we need to implement recycling
+- We use the `activeSelf` property, which indicates if it's been deactivated
+- When an object is requested, see if there's an inactive object available first
+    - Otherwise, we create a new one